awsdocs/amazon-efs-user-guide/doc_source/wt2-apache-web-server.md

    + EC2 instance
    + File system mounted on the EC2 instance

-   For instructions, see [Getting Started with Amazon Elastic File System](getting-started.md)\.
+   For instructions, see [Getting started with Amazon Elastic File System](getting-started.md)\.
 As you follow the steps, write down the following:
    + Public DNS name of the EC2 instance\.
    + Public DNS name of the mount target created in the same Availability Zone where you launched the EC2 instance\.